Log integrations

 Before you begin

 To send logs to Cloud Observability, you need an access token.
-Create and find access tokens in Project settings > Access tokens.
+Create and find access tokens in Settings > Access tokens.

-The sections below also assume you’ve read Cloud Observability’s logging best practices.
+The sections below also assume you’ve read Cloud Observability’s general guidelines for logs.

 Datadog